 “In vain you rise early and stay up late, toiling for food to eat—for he grants sleep to those he loves.”
 Psalm 127:2

 The answer lies in the proper use of your time.
 I’ll use my laptop as an example here.
-It’s seven years old and waiting for it to turn on feels like an eternity.
+It’s seven years old, and waiting for it to turn on feels like an eternity.
 Couldn’t I just leave it on?
-That way, it’s on when I need it and I can go straight to work right away.
+That way, it’s on when I need it, and I can go straight to work right away.
 However, when I leave it on for days without turning it off, it becomes sluggish.
 Tasks that should take mere seconds take long minutes.
-Restarting it and given it some downtime fixes these issues.
+Restarting it and giving it some downtime fixes these issues.

 We can’t be running all the time.
 The more we try to stretch ourselves, the less we will accomplish.
 Like my laptop, we need some downtime to be able to work at full efficiency.
 When you’re feeling discouraged and stressed, take some time for yourself.
 Go for a walk.
 Brew yourself a cup of tea.
 Get away with God.
 You need to refresh and recharge.
 Psalm 127:2 reminds us of this truth: “In vain you rise early and stay up late, toiling for food to eat—for he grants sleep to those he loves.”
 Just as God rested on the seventh day, so must we take the time to rest.